jbrains/wbitdd2-PointOfSale-Java-only-UI/inbox.md

 - Print Receipt
   - implement the action
+    - Purchase with 0 items
+    - Purchase with several items
+    - No completed purchase yet
+    - Confirm that we can only print the most-recently-completed purchase
+    - Add feature for "Print Receipt of Old Purchase"?
 - Separate formatting the responses from the rest of the code
 - Extract `handleLine()` to its own class.
 - Handle the Primitive Obsession with Price as integer